-- Duration of vaccine protection is 6 months; no booster dose is recommended.
+- Duration of vaccine protection is about 6 months; no booster dose is recommended.
 However, revaccination should be considered by travelers who were immunized more than 6 months earlier if influenza risk exists at their destination (because of waning immunity).

 "Classic" (seasonal) influenza is a highly contagious, viral respiratory infection that causes significant illness and sometimes death.
 Influenza is transmitted in cool months in temperate climates and variably throughout the year in the tropics.
-The 2 most common types of influenza virus to cause illness in humans are influenza A (which causes a moderate to severe illness that affects all age groups and occurs during epidemics) and influenza B (which causes a milder disease that primarily affects children).

 Seasonal influenza viruses are transmitted from person to person via inhalation of aerosolized respiratory droplets (e.g., by coughing and sneezing) or direct contact with respiratory secretions from infected persons.
 Influenza is contagious from 1 day before to up to 7 days after symptom onset.

 Risk is high for travelers, depending on the destination and time of year.

 Rates of infection are highest among children, but rates of serious illness and death are highest in persons 65 years and older and persons with underlying medical conditions or on immunosuppressive medication.

 On aircraft, a risk (very low) of infection exists for persons sitting within a 2-seat range (in back, front, and beside) of an infectious traveler.